Coronavirus and our global connections

 - Deacon Angleena Keizer is serving at the Methodist Liaison Office in Jerusalem.
 Angleena is isolated from her colleagues but is in good spirits.
 She has plenty of food and shops nearby and is exercising, praying, and studying.
 Read more about her lockdown situation in a recent item for prayer here.

 - Fiona Kendall works with Mediterranean Hope, a project created in Italy to support refugees.
-She is currently at home and staying safe.
+She shares here on the plight of migrants in the current Coronavirus outbreak.

 - Revd Dr Daniel and Grace Pratt Morris-Chapman are serving in Rome as Mission Partners.
 They are staying indoors with the family and your can read more on their experience during the Coronavirus outbreak in their March 2020 newsletter here.